Proven-Paradox/shaper-system/Handbook.md

 Cost: 10 MP
 Damage: x3 (Fire)
 Duration: 1 round
-Special: If this Ability hits, the target becomes [Scorched](#scorch-x) until the end of your next turn.
+Effect: If this Ability hits, the target becomes [Scorched](#scorch-x) until the end of your next turn.
 The Scorch severity is equal to your Hero Tier.
 Description: Anything that does lingering fire damage.
 This can be a fire incantation, flinging molten rock at your target, a flamethrower, or similar effects.

 #### Shocking Bolt